Basic Needs Resources

 Women, Infants & Children Nutrition Program (WIC)

 WIC provides financial assistance to buy healthy foods, nutrition education, and breastfeeding support to pregnant women and families with children under the age of 5.
-Visit this website to see if you are eligible, or call the WIC program at (800)-942-1007.
+Visit Mass.gov to see if you are eligible, or call the WIC program at (800)-942-1007.
 You can also contact your local WIC office.
 To apply, fill out this online form, and a representative will contact you with information on completing the application process.

-Health Insurance
+Health insurance

 Student Health Insurance Plan (SHIP): Massachusetts law requires all full-time and three-fourths-time matriculated students to have comprehensive health insurance.
 These students will be billed automatically for health insurance.
 Students must then complete an online waiver form through their COIN account stating whether or not they are requesting the insurance.
 This must be done yearly.
 Students enrolled solely in on-line courses are not eligible for the school insurance.
 The insurance policy runs from August 1 through July 31.
-To learn more about the Student Health Insurance Plan, click here.
+To learn more about the Student Health Insurance Plan, visit MassHealth.

 The Health Connector is a state-based health insurance Marketplace that makes shopping for affordable health and dental coverage easier for Massachusetts individuals and families.
 See if you qualify for savings on your monthly health insurance premium through the Health Connector, apply online, and get help here.

-Housing & Rental Assistance
+Housing & rental assistance

 This reference guide, provided by the Massachusetts Department of Housing and Community Development (DHCD) is for Massachusetts residents seeking information on housing for low and moderate income families and individuals.
 Most housing in Massachusetts is rented or sold through the private real estate market.
 However, there are numerous agencies and organizations that provide lower cost, subsidized housing for those who cannot afford market rate rents or home prices.